 If it is in your budget, definitely consider this!
 Even if it’s not in your budget, shop around.
 Some doulas work on a sliding scale to accommodate different income levels.

 What I’m going to tell you may or may not be the best thing for you, but is just my own personal experience.

 You can consult an IBCLC for more help with deciding what is best for you.

-I chose to pump in addition to breastfeeding with my kids.
+I chose to pump in addition to breastfeeding with my kids and I’d consider it one of tips to make breastfeeding easier to consider.
 Here is why:

 - I wanted to encourage supply ASAP.
 With my first, I was worried about supply, and with my second it was twins and I wanted to bring in my supply quickly and decided to go with over vs. undersupply.

 - With my first, I was planning to go back to work and wanted a supply stash for then.

 - It’s nice to be able to have others feed the babies from time to time.
 I still breastfed the first 90+% of the feeds, but once they got to be around a month old, my husband would give them a bottle of pumped milk once a day so I could have a break.